Police release new details on deadly officer-involved shooting

 Law enforcement officials confirmed to FOX13 that the shooting started when two people injured a West Memphis police officer.

-Police said there 'two subjects and the driver of the vehicle refused to stop for officers.'
+Police said there were "two subjects and the driver of the vehicle refused to stop for officers."

 #NOW: Arkansas State Police say two people are dead after an officer-involved shooting in West Memphis, AR.
 An officer was transported to Regional One.
 I’m working to find out more information. @FOX13Memphis pic.twitter.com/Cn2RcVxYm1— Kirstin Garriss (@ReporterGarriss) January 17, 2019